nanoframework/nf-interpreter/docs/ChibiOS HAL/gcc-linker-script.md

 The `flash` region configuration depends on two factors: the space reserved for nanoBooter image and the space reserved for application deployment.
 In the example it can be seen that nanoCLR image will start at address 0x08004000 and has a maximum size of 256k - 16k - 100k.
 That's the size reserved for nanoBooter and the size reserved for the application deployment.

 On this particular example (because this SoC requires that the vector table is copied to RAM) the `ram0` region needs to be tweaked so it starts after the space reserved for the vector table.
-The end result is `ram0` starts at 0x200000C0 with a length of 32k - 0xC0.
+The end result is `ram0` starting at 0x200000C0 with a length of 32k - 0xC0.

 ### Tips